norihiro/obs-vban/README.md

 If empty, any stream will be received.

 ## Properties for VBAN Audio Output and Filter

+### Port
+Set the port number.
+The default is 6980.

 ### IP Address To
 Set IP address or host name of your destination.